Work From Home Policy – With PDF Sample Template

 What started as a pandemic-enforced shift has become standard practice: Fully remote and partly remote working are here to stay.
 According to Upwork, 32.6 million Americans will work remotely by 2025.
-While many employers adapted on the hoof, two years post-pandemic and it’s clear that a work-from-home policy is not just good practice.
-It’s a necessity.
+While many employers adapted on the hoof, it’s now clear that having a formal remote work policy is not just good practice, it’s a necessity for long-term success.

-Remote work policies provide employees working remotely with clear guidelines, ensuring employer and worker are on the same page.
-A telecommuting policy sets out what is expected of remote workers, their legal rights, how their performance will be measured, and what support they can expect.
-It also protects company interests by ensuring remote employees are productive and understand cybersecurity risks.
+Remote work policies provide employees with clear expectations and guidelines, ensuring that both employer and worker are aligned.
+A well-crafted telecommuting policy outlines expectations, performance metrics, legal considerations, and available support.
+It also safeguards company assets and data by ensuring remote employees understand productivity standards and cybersecurity risks.

 What Is A Work From Home Policy?

-It’s a formal remote work agreement between employer and employee.
-It takes the guesswork out of working remotely by setting out responsibilities and expectations for work-from-home employees.
+A work-from-home policy is a formal remote work agreement between employer and employee.
+It removes ambiguity by setting clear expectations and responsibilities for both sides.

-Here are the essential elements to include in your remote work agreement:
+Here are the key elements to include in your remote work agreement:

 Remote Work Policy Benefits